samalyarov/samalyarov/README.md

 # Welcome to my GitHub page!
-My name is Sam Malyarov 👋
+My name is Sam Maliarov 👋

 ## I am a Data Analyst and a researcher with 5+ years of experience.
 - 💬 Current employment - VCIOM, as a Data Analyst and Researcher.